shymega/scrob/README.md

 Modular audio scrobbler written in Rust.
 Supports multiple sources, such as MPRIS and MPD.
 (That's pretty much it, right now.)

+RScrobble works with the concept of "sources" and "targets".

+Targets are a *destination* for scrobbles, such as GNU FM (Libre.fm, for example) or Last.fm.

+Sources are a *source* of data for scrobbles to be formed from, such as MPD, or MPRIS - MPRIS could be supplied, in turn, by the Spotify desktop client or Tomahawk.

 ## Project status

 I'm currently waiting on the further development of [rustfm][rustfm],